mean00/TFT_eSPI/README.md

 * Ported the "better" glyph drawing algorithm
 * Ported simple RLE image display
 * Try to avoid blocking on dma transfer, yield CPU meanwhile (stm32duino specific)
+* As it is the library *is* re-entrant , *but* if you make several simultaneous calls you may have corruption.
+This is especially true for myDrawString